 Social benefits of the green economy include reduced medical cost through improved health and safety, job creation and less unemployment, poverty alleviation, improved employment conditions, improved public amenity, public engagement, and participation

-Environmental benefits of the green economy are resource efficiency that can be obtained by conservation of natural resources, raw material, fossil fuel and energy, environmental protection, saved environmental costs such as flooding, water quality, air quality, land biodiversity, and ecosystem services, climate benefits can be obtained by reduced emission of greenhouse gases.
+Environmental benefits of the green economy are resource efficiency that can be obtained by the conservation of natural resources, raw materials, fossil fuel and energy, environmental protection, saved environmental costs such as flooding, water quality, air quality, land biodiversity, and ecosystem services, climate benefits can be obtained by reduced emission of greenhouse gases.

-A sound investment in waste management infrastructure, equipment, and services that support the local economy, utilize local expertise and minimize environmental and social costs can be costly, but their absence can be equally as costly.
+A sound investment in waste management infrastructure, equipment, and services that support the local economy, utilize local expertise, and minimize environmental and social costs can be costly, but their absence can be equally as costly.
 A poorly managed waste system imposes social and environmental costs and economic losses, whereas a properly functioning resource management/waste system brings benefits across all of these elements.
 Many of the best strategies for waste reduction, recycling and composting produce benefits for a quadruple bottom line – they require less capital investment, create more jobs and sustain more livelihoods, protect public health, provide secondary material to production processes and minimize CO2 emissions.